symfony-cmf/symfony-cmf-docs/bundles/core/publish_workflow.rst

 Publish Voters
 ~~~~~~~~~~~~~~

-A voter has to implement the
+A voter must implement the
 :class:`Symfony\\Component\\Security\\Core\\Authorization\\Voter\\VoterInterface`.
-It will get passed a content object and has to decide whether it is published
+A content object will be passed and it has to decide whether it is published
 according to its rules.
 The CoreBundle provides a couple of generic voters
-that check the content for having an interface exposing the methods they need.
+(`PublishableVoter`_ and `TimePeriodVoter`_) that check the content for having
-If the content implements the interface, they check the parameter and return
+an interface exposing the methods they need.
+If the content implements the
-``ACCESS_GRANTED`` or ``ACCESS_DENIED``, otherwise they return
+interface, they check the parameter and return ``ACCESS_GRANTED`` or
-``ACCESS_ABSTAIN``.
+``ACCESS_DENIED``, otherwise they return ``ACCESS_ABSTAIN``.

 As voting is unanimous, each voter returns ``ACCESS_GRANTED`` if its criteria
 is met, but if a single voter returns ``ACCESS_DENIED``, the content is